baconjs/bacon.js/README.md

 Properties are not part of the synchronization pattern, but are instead just sampled.
-The following example take three input streams `$price`, `$quantity` and `$total`, e.g. coming from input fields, and defines mutally recursive behaviours in properties `price`, `quantity` and `total` such that
+The following example take three input streams `$price`, `$quantity` and `$total`, e.g. coming from input fields, and defines mutually recursive behaviours in properties `price`, `quantity` and `total` such that

   - updating price sets total to price * quantity